whitey-01/opinion-dynamic-simulator/README.md

 Tests are stored under *output/tests/*

 # Opinion update rules availables:
-  - Majority-Dynamic (update opinion of agent A based on the most diffused one among its neighbours)
+  - Majority-Dynamics (update opinion of agent A based on the most diffused one among its neighbours)
   - Voter-Model (update opinion of agent A by copying the opinion of a randomly selected neighbour)